 Land zoned RU1 Primary production is not being considered as part of the Industrial Lands Action Plan as it is not land zoned primarily for industrial purposes.

-The new statewide policy, when fully implemented, will replace current policies such as Retain and Manage with the categorisation of employment lands.
-All employment lands will be reviewed as part of that process.
+The new statewide policy, when fully implemented, will replace current policies such as Retain and Manage with the categorisation of industrial lands.
+All industrial lands will be reviewed as part of that process.

 As it will take time to deliver the policy, current policies as per the Greater Sydney Region Plan and other regional strategic plans will continue to apply until industrial lands in each region are reviewed and categorised.